pyflosic/pyflosic/README.md

 * Jakob Kraus (jakob.kraus@student.tu-freiberg.de)
 * Jens Kortus

-The development of pyflosic started with the master thesis of Lenz Fiedler.
+The development of PyFLOSIC started with the master thesis of Lenz Fiedler.
 Over the last year, we had many updates and complete code re-writes by Sebastian Schwalbe (ase-backends,classes etc.) and Torsten Hahn (various speed-up techniques).
-Our main testers are Kai Trepte and Sebastian Schwalbe.
+Our main testers are Kai Trepte, Sebastian Schwalbe and Jakob Kraus.
 Our overall theoretical guide and head of decisions is Prof. Jens Kortus.

 ## Citation
-If you use the pyflosic code for a scientific article or contribution, please cite the following article.
+If you use the PyFLOSIC code for a scientific article or contribution, please cite the following article.